Does talking energize or drain you?

 For me, I jump in and volunteer whenever someone’s going through a hard time emotionally.
 Most of my strengths lie in the relational and emotional side.
 I can’t help volunteering for it, it’s easy for me, I feel energized by it and I wish I can do more of it.

 Then there’s another category of strengths that we can choose to use.
-Those things in the drawers of the desk.
-They might not be as energizing as the first lot, yet we can still employ them and use them when we need them.
+They are those bits in the drawers of the desk.
+They might not be as energizing as the first lot, yet we can still employ them and use them when we need to.
 Those are our well-functioning talents.

 The Talent of Communication

 So – there I was, 2 years ago, with the results of my CliftonStrengths Assessment… and there was the proof.
 The talent of Communication sitting at #30.
-It’s a draining talent for me.
-It’s in the “bin” – and when I have to take it out and use it, it’s an effort and I feel tired afterwards.
+It’s draining for me.
+It’s in the “bin” – and when I have to take it out and use it, it’s an effort and I feel tired afterward.

 (And here I just want to add, because I get the question so often: Gallup is talking in this talent about verbal expression.
 Talking.
 Yes, I write well.
 And yes, I can talk well when I need to – like when I present a workshop or host a teleseminar or podcast.
 But that doesn’t mean it strengthens me.
 The opposite is true.
 It weakens me to talk, talk, talk.
 It sucks my energy at an unbelievable rate.
 Even though I wish it was not so.)